This website contains imagery which is only suitable for audiences 18+.

 In addition to medication, applying cold compresses to the surgical areas can help alleviate swelling and reduce discomfort.
 Follow Dr. Watts’ instructions regarding the frequency and duration of cold compress applications.

-Remember, everyone’s pain tolerance and recovery experience is unique.
+Remember, everyone’s pain tolerance and recovery experience will be unique.
 If you have any concerns about your level of pain or discomfort, don’t hesitate to reach out to Dr. Watts for guidance and reassurance.

 Wound Care and Dressings

-Proper wound care is crucial for ensuring optimal healing and minimising the risk of infection.
+Proper wound care is crucial for optimal healing and reducing the risk of infection.
 Dr. Watts will provide specific instructions on how to care for your incision sites and change dressings.
+In some cases, advanced techniques such as haemostatic nets may be used to help control bleeding and support healing.
+Learn more about how haemostatic nets work in surgical recovery.

 Generally, you will need to keep the incisions clean and dry.
-Dr. Watts may recommend a gentle cleansing routine using a mild, fragrance-free cleanser.
+Dr. Watts may recommend a light cleansing routine using a mild, fragrance-free cleanser.
 After cleansing, pat the incisions dry and apply any prescribed antibiotic ointments or creams.
-Be gentle when handling the incisions to avoid irritation or disruption of the healing process.
+Use a light touch when handling the incisions to avoid irritation or disruption of the healing process.

 It is important to follow Dr. Watts’ guidelines for changing dressings.
 This may involve replacing dressings with fresh ones or removing them altogether.
 Make sure to wash your hands thoroughly before handling dressings or applying any ointments.